thriveweb/deking-new/content/pages/about-process.md

       In 12 months’ time, we will return to do a maintenance check as part of the care and warranty package we provide. (link to document )
     title: Enjoy
 bannerTitle: Get in now for Easter
-bannerDescription: |-
+bannerDescription: >-
-  Order now to have your Deck or Patio Roof built for Easter.
+  Order now to have your Deck or Patio Roof built for Easter and receive a free Egg Chair

   T's & C's apply.
 Ask our friendly team for details
 bannerImage: /images/uploads/banner-background.jpg
 bannerButton: